 instead of just giving the revision number, the proposer would have to

-make a special patch or change branch just to isolate the portion of
+make a special change branch just to isolate the portion of

 the commit being proposed.
 That would be a lot of work for others to